YMCA, Quincy MA

 Director Partnership Program

 Partnership Program for Persons with Disabilities

-The South Shore YMCA Partnership Program, established in 1991, is a post-rehabilitation, non-clinical program designed specifically for persons with disabilities who are interested in a structured exercise program.
-Our program includes access to RT300’s for FES cycling, for those with the appropriate medical prescription, and specifically serves individuals that need specialized, adaptive exercise equipment and/or one-on-one assistance.
+The South Shore YMCA Partnership Program, established in 1991, is a post-rehabilitation, non-clinical program designed specifically for persons with disabilities who are interested in a structured physical fitness program.
+Our program includes access to RT300’s, for those with the appropriate medical prescription, and specifically serves individuals that need specialized, adaptive equipment and/or one-on-one assistance.

 Our volunteer training

-partners assist participants with workouts designed to improve or maintain
+partners assist participants with programs designed to improve or maintain

 physical ability to stay active in sports, recreation, or activities of daily